Whina Cooper: 1914–1935: Whakarapa

-1949–1969s: Auckland
+1949–1960s: Auckland

 She moved to Auckland in 1949 when her second husband, William Cooper, died.
 Her political activity changed from local to national.
 In September 1951, she was elected first president of the new Māori Women's Welfare League "which was able to improve things notably for Maori women", working on health, housing, education, and welfare.

 In 1957, she stepped down as president, and the annual conference rewarded her with the title Te Whaea o te Motu ("Mother of the Nation").
 During the 1960s, she worked on a local level around Auckland, but kept largely out of the national spotlight.

 1975: Land March

-This changed in 1975 when a coalition of Māori groups asked her to lead them in a protest against the loss of Māori land.
-She agreed, proposing a hikoi (a symbolic march) from the northern tip of the North Island to Parliament in Wellington at the other end of the island.
+In 1975, a coalition of Māori groups asked Cooper to lead them in a protest against the loss of Māori land.
+She agreed, proposing a hīkoi (symbolic march) from the northern tip of the North Island to Parliament in Wellington, at the other end of the island.

-During September and October 1975, the nearly 80-year-old Cooper again became nationally recognised, walking at the head of the Māori land march from Te Hapua to Wellington, a distance of 1,100 km.
+During September and October 1975, the nearly 80-year-old Cooper again became nationally recognised, walking at the head of the Māori land march from Te Hāpua to Wellington, a distance of 1,100 km.
 The slogan of the march was "not one more acre of Maori land"; they demanded acknowledgement of property rights under the Treaty of Waitangi.